-While it doesn’t get as cold here as some of the northern states, a major complaint homeowners have in winter is colder floors than usual, especially those right above the crawl space.
+While it doesn’t get as cold here as in some of the northern states, a major complaint homeowners have in winter is colder floors than usual, especially those right above the crawl space.
 You’re likely to deal with cold floors if the crawl space isn’t sealed or is not properly insulated.
 The cooler air gets in through cracks and gaps, and this air will cool down the floors and other surfaces around your home.

 The stack effect also pulls up allergens, dust mite feces, mold spores, and acrid smells that pollute the air you breathe.
 The draft allows nasty airborne particles like bacteria, mold spores, volatile organic compounds, and allergens to mix with conditioned air that circulates within your home.
 When these get in and your loved ones inhale them, they’re going to experience respiratory problems.

 Anyone with asthma will be the hardest hit, as their condition will worsen.

 The stack effect doesn’t just bring all the nasty particles indoors.
 Cooler outside air can also increase your energy bills significantly.
 Air infiltration will create a stack effect, which will cool down your home.

 To warm up the indoors, you will have to run your heater and air conditioner.
 If there are leaks, the cost of heating will go up by more than 60%.

 While cooler air doesn’t carry a lot of moisture, it can still lead to moisture buildup.
 Moisture is the number one cause of mold, wood rot, and a host of other problems.
 Excess moisture can weaken the wooden beams that support the home, leading to structural problems.